 Mr. Raykov has been employed by us since July 2009.
 Pursuant to an employment agreement dated May 3, 2010 between Mr. Raykov and Fennec, Mr. Raykov is employed as our Chief Executive Officer and: (a) received an initial annual salary in the amount of \$140,000, subject to annual adjustment by our Board of Directors, (b) upon approval by shareholders of our amended stock option plan was granted options to purchase up to 5.0% of our common shares estimated by us to be outstanding upon completion of our 2010 rights offering, and (c) may receive annual bonuses at the sole discretion of the Board.
 If Mr. Raykov's employment terminates due to a change of control of Fennec, Mr. Raykov's remaining unvested options shall immediately vest and be fully exercisable.
 If Mr. Raykov is dismissed from employment by us for any reason other than "for cause," we are obligated to pay Mr. Raykov severance compensation equal to twelve months of salary.
 The initial term of the agreement was for one year and the agreement automatically extends for additional one-year periods unless terminated by either party in accordance with the agreement.
-Effective February 10, 2020, Mr. Raykov's salary was increased from \$400,000 to \$430,000 per year.
+Effective January 1, 2022, Mr. Raykov's current salary is \$458,402 per year.